grossconstance0/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to understand, modify, and debug.
 Remember, code is read far more often than it is written."

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems arise from simple, well-designed components working together.
+In coding, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and always keep in mind that tomorrow, it might be you who has to decipher your own code."

+This reminds us that while programming often involves solving complex problems, the best solutions are often those that are elegantly simple.
+It's not about writing the most intricate code, but about creating code that is easy to understand, modify, and debug.
+Remember, code is read far more often than it is written, so prioritize clarity and simplicity in your programming practice.